SVJayanthi/DFTSimulation/README.md

 ## Description
 This project contains the three scripts, outputted csv, reaction spreadsheet, graphs, and the bash script configuration for the Density Functional Theory simulation.
-The main library utilized is the ASE (Atomic Simulation Environment).
+The main library utilized is the ASE (Atomic Simulation Environment) and calculators used are EMT and SPARC.

 *project.py- script for sodium chloride reaction*